 Electric Acoustic Combo

-Some electric guitars such as the Parker Fly Deluxe® have stereo jacks to output both the magnetic and piezo pickups.
-For this, the Radial PZ-Select™ was born, allowing the different pickup’s tones to be adjusted and switched between without messing with the guitar’s knobs.
+Some electric guitars such as the Parker Fly Deluxe have stereo jacks to output both the magnetic and piezo pickups.
+For this, the Radial PZ-Pre was born, allowing the different pickup’s tones to be adjusted and switched between without messing with the guitar’s knobs.
 Guitar virtuoso Dave Martone writes: “I always wanted to be able to turn these guitar sounds on and off with my feet, because my hands would always be doing something and could not get to the switches on the guitar fast enough.
-Frustration set in until Peter Janis at Radial contacted me and work began on the PZ-Select.
+Frustration set in until Radial contacted me and work began on the PZ-Pre.
 There were approximately four prototypes made as we went through the necessary changes and then BAM!!!
 An amazing unit was born!
 No longer do I need that clunky cable.
 I use a regular TRS cable and that’s it!
 No more grounding issues or phase issues!!!
-The PZ-Select gives me full switching capability with lights to tell what channel is active!
+The PZ-Pre gives me full switching capability with lights to tell what channel is active!
 Tuner out!
 Piezo FX loop!
 Drag™ control!
 XLR balanced Piezo out and the list goes on!”

 Reamping was originally invented as a creative tool.
 Instead of spending hours crafting the perfect guitar tone before hitting record, the dry signal from a DI is recorded and later “reamped”, saving time and letting the guitarist focus on nailing the performance.
 This allows the engineer to send the recorded dry signal through guitar amps or tone shaping devices during post production, eliminating the need for the guitarist to be present.